guillaumemoreau/db-course/09_bigd.md

 - Facts
   - More and more data are collected (GAFA...)
   - Data are distributed
-  - Data are becoming heteregeneous and barely structured
+  - Data are becoming heterogeneous and barely structured
   - The relational model is not enough
 - Needs
   - Highly distributed databases
-  - Complex and heteregeneous objects
+  - Complex and heterogeneous objects
   - Large data volumes
     - hence Not Only SQL (noSQL)